MikroElektronika/mikrosdk_click_v2/clicks/wirelesssun/README.md

 ## Example Description

-> This example demonstrates the use of Wireless SUN click board by showing the communication between the two click boards configured as BORDER and ROUTER.
+> This example demonstrates the use of Wireless SUN Click board by showing the communication between the two Click boards configured as BORDER and ROUTER.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and configures the click board by performing a hardware reset and a clear parameters feature, and setting the device network name, device role to BORDER or ROUTER depending on the application mode.
+> Initializes the driver and configures the Click board by performing a hardware reset and a clear parameters feature, and setting the device network name, device role to BORDER or ROUTER depending on the application mode.
 In the end, it saves settings and reboots device.